2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 parameters and results are required unless otherwise stated.
 Requests also have an errors table, which enumerates all the errors which may be returned.
 See the "Global Errors" section for infomation on global errors and the error handling of notifications.
 The `jsonrpc` and `id` members of objects are implied.
+Messages are written in English in this document, but may be translated.
+See the "Internationalization" section.

 ## Defined Types